 Plan sponsors have the option to elect an ERISA section 103(a)(3)(C) audit, no longer referred to as a “limited scope audit” or a non-ERISA section 103(a)(3)(C), formerly referred to as “full scope” audit.
 Boards of directors, CFOs, human resources managers, and plan fiduciaries can expect changes related to employee benefit plan management responsibilities, audit reports, communications, inquiries, and procedures.

-Starting in 2022 plan sponsors will have the additional responsibilities to certify whether it is a qualified institution, ensure the certification meets ERISA’s standards, and warrant that all audit qualifications are met.
+Starting in 2022, plan sponsors had the additional responsibilities to certify whether it is a qualified institution, ensure the certification meets ERISA’s standards, and warrant that all audit qualifications are met.
 The certificate should be in good form and signed by an authorized representative with attestation of accuracy and completeness.

 Audit Report Changes

-The audit report will look significantly different following the implementation of SAS 136.
-For example, the audit opinion of an ERISA section 103(a)(3)(C) audit will include information on the procedures performed on both certified and noncertified information as well as a new basis for the opinion section.
+The audit report looks significantly different under SAS 136.
+For example, the audit opinion of an ERISA section 103(a)(3)(C) audit will include information on the procedures performed on both certified and noncertified information as well as a basis for the opinion section.

 Communications